Credit Information in Earnings Calls

 We assume that \$100 of capital supports the portfolio resulting from the above optimization.
-Since PVLGD in (\ref{eq:pvlgd}) is calculated for CDS contracts with \$100 principal, the weights in (\ref{port_obj}-\ref{constr_UL}) give the fraction of the \$100 that is invested in a single CDS contract; $l,u,L,U$ should be interpreted in this context.
-It will simplify matters to assume that all CDS contracts trade with a coupon of zero, which means that the buyer of protection needs to pay, and the seller thus receives, an upfront amount equal to the PVLGD from (\ref{eq:pvlgd}).
+Since PVLGD in (\ref{eq:cds}) is calculated for CDS contracts with \$100 principal, the weights in (\ref{port_obj}-\ref{constr_UL}) give the fraction of the \$100 that is invested in a single CDS contract; $l,u,L,U$ should be interpreted in this context.
+It will simplify matters to assume that all CDS contracts trade with a coupon of zero, which means that the buyer of protection needs to pay, and the seller thus receives, an upfront amount equal to the PVLGD from (\ref{eq:cds}).
 With this convention, the portfolio is self-financing via the constraint in (\ref{constr_sumPV}) because any short CDS position is purchased via PVLGD received from the sale of protection in a long position.
 The \$100 capital is assumed to earn the risk-free rate, which can be ignored when calculating excess returns.